JonmarCorpuz/SecondBrain/Google Cloud/Compute Engine.md

 * Offers various types of VMs with different components to suite different workloads (Ex: *CPU*, *Memory*, *Storage configurations*, *etc.*)
 * Provides persistent disks for VM storage and allows users to create snapshots of persistent disks for backup and disaster recovery
 * Provides networking features (Ex: *VPC*, *Subnets*, *Firewall rules*, *Routes*, *Load-balancing*, *Autoscaling*, *etc.*)
+* Can only perform operations allowed by both IAM roles assigned to the service account and scopes defined on the instance

 ![](https://github.com/JonmarCorpuz/SecondBrain/blob/main/Assets/Whitespace.png)